kevhen/CryptoCrawler/PITCHME.md

 #### What we have learned
 - Plotly Dash is nice, but Data Management & Cross-Selection is quite difficult.
-- Take more care about exception handling, especially for critical services (e.g. Stream Listener)
+- Take more care about Exception Handling, especially for critical Services (e.g. Stream Listener)
 - Docker(-Compose) is really cool for Development & Deployment!
 - Putting the right Data into Models is crucial (e.g. Missing Data in Anomaly-Detection)
 - Choosing the right Model for the Data is not easy (e.g. LDA for Tweets)